zoonoo/azure-docs.ko-kr/articles/virtual-machines/windows/disks-upload-vhd-to-managed-disk-powershell.md

 ---
-title: Azure PowerShell를 사용 하 여 Azure에 vhd 업로드
+title: Upload a vhd to Azure using Azure PowerShell
-description: Azure PowerShell를 사용 하 여 Azure 관리 디스크에 vhd를 업로드 하 고 지역 간에 관리 디스크를 복사 하는 방법을 알아봅니다.
+description: Learn how to upload a vhd to an Azure managed disk and copy a managed disk across regions, using Azure PowerShell, via direct upload.
 author: roygara
 ms.author: rogarana
 ms.date: 05/06/2019